These simple ear savers are made to help protect the ears from chafing when wearing a face mask with elastic.

 Because most of us can’t (and shouldn’t) run to the store to buy supplies, I tried to come up with a simple way to make them with supplies most crafters and sewists would probably have on hand.

-With this design, each ear saver only takes about 5 minutes to make, so you could spend an afternoon making them and have a pretty hearty batch to donate.
+With this design, each ear saver only takes about 5 minutes to make, so you can have plenty for everyone in the family in just an hour or so.

 - Sturdy Ribbon (1 inch or 1.5 inches wide)